Ceiling Tile Fire Ratings

 Ceilume's Fire Ratings and Approvals

-All of Ceilume's ceiling tiles and panels are Class A Fire Rated for surface burning characteristics, flame spread and smoke developement.
+All of Ceilume's ceiling tiles and panels are Class A Fire Rated for surface burning characteristics, flame spread, and smoke development.

-- ASTM E84-06: Surface Burning Characteristics of Building Materials
+- ASTM E84 - 11a: Standard Test for Surface Burning Characteristics of Building Materials

 - California State Fire Marshal LISTING No. 2200-1622:100 (PDF)

-In addition, the Feather-Light Series of Ceiling Tiles are listed and approved for use beneath fire suppression systems.
+In addition, our Feather-Light Collection is also listed and approved for use beneath fire suppression systems by the following organizations: